After Exposure of an Impacted Tooth

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag or a plastic bag filled with ice cubes on your cheek near the area of surgery.
 Apply the ice as much as possible for the first 36 hours.

 Drink plenty of fluids.
 Avoid hot liquids or hard foods.
 Only consume soft food and liquids on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-For moderate pain you may use Tylenol and/or Ibuprofen products per bottle instructions.
-For severe pain, the prescribed medication should be taken as directed.
+Do not take the above medications if you are allergic to them or have been instructed not to by your physician.
+Do not take Ibuprofen products if you take blood thinners such as Coumadin or Plavix.
 Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

 Oral cleanliness is essential to proper healing.
 Clean your mouth thoroughly after each meal, beginning the day after surgery.
 Brush your teeth normally if possible.
 If unable to brush, rinse with warm water six times a day.

 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
 If you exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

 Download/Print: Exposure of an Impacted Tooth Post-Op Instructions